KavishSingla/1st_Hackathon_Project/README.md

 # AI-Powered Document Analyzer

 Welcome to my first hackathon project!
-This project was built as part of a team during a hackathon.
-I’m currently a 2nd semester student, and this is my first experience working on a real-world problem using AI and web development.
+This project was built as part of a team during a hackathon when I was in 2nd semester, and this is my first experience working on a real-world problem using AI and web development.

 ##  Project Name
 **AI-Powered Document Analyzer with Fraud Detection**